twilio/twilio-voice-react-native/docs/getting-started-ios.md

 ## iOS

 Please note that the Twilio Voice React Native SDK is tightly integrated with the iOS CallKit framework.
-This provides the best call and audio experience, and requires the application to be run on a physical device.
-The SDK will not work on an iOS simulator.
+This provides the best call and audio experience, and requires the application to be run on a physical device to place or receive calls.
+CallKit and PushKit are unavailable in the iOS simulator, though the SDK itself loads and runs there.

 Firstly, create a Bundle Identifier (Bundle ID) through the Apple Developer Portal.
 Then, create a Provisioning Profile for that Bundle ID and add physical devices to that profile.
 Those devices will also need to be registered to the developer account.